Lusitania: Murder on the High Seas

 The RMS Lusitania known affectionately as the Lucy was considered by many to be the most beautiful and elegant ocean-going liner in the world.
 She had only made her maiden voyage as recently as 1907 and had since completed the trans-Atlantic crossing from Liverpool to New York more than 200 times.
 A previous Blue Riband winner she was sleek and fast and even in an age of elegance was seen to be something special.

-All this seemed about to change when upon the outbreak of War in August, 1914, she was appropriated for military service, stripped of her many adornments, had gun decks were fitted and she was reclassified as an Armed Merchant Cruiser.
+All this seemed about to change when upon the outbreak of War in August 1914, she was appropriated for military service, stripped of her many adornments, had gun decks were fitted and she was reclassified as an Armed Merchant Cruiser.
 But the Admiralty doubting her effectiveness as a warship now had a change of heart deciding that she could better be used in her current capacity and so would continue much as before except that her cargo manifests would now include a great deal of war materiel.
-So the guns were never hffitted and the luxury returned.
+So, the guns were never fitted, and the luxury returned.

 On 27 April 1915 the Lusitania docked in New York and immediately began making preparations for the return journey.

 Prior to the voyage her regular Captain, Daniel Dow, had been displaying signs of stress and was reluctant to continue in charge.
 Rather than wait for what seemed the inevitable resignation he was relieved of his command and Cunard appointed their most experienced Captain, William Turner to take command of their flagship vessel.

 As Captain Turner familiarised himself with his new ship temporary crew members were hired and the cargo loaded.